 Any type of cancer can spread to the liver.
-Common types that do include:
+But some types are more likely to.
+These include:

 - bowel cancer